 8. Not enough snacks for the duration of the travel.

 Imagine a scene: you’re on a plane, at night, halfway through the trip.
-All is quiet, most passengers sleeping.
+All is quiet, with most passengers sleeping.
 Suddenly, your toddler son pokes you and demands a snack.
 You dig through your bag and realize he’d eaten the last of his sandwich/muffin/fruit pouch an hour earlier.
 You swallow loudly and brace yourself for an inevitable tantrum… Bonus tantrum points if your child is a picky eater and won’t even consider munching on anything available on a plane.
 Yup, that clearly justifies why this landed on my list of worst packing mistakes.

 Do not, I repeat, DO NOT just throw a small empty backpack at your child and tell him to pack “whatever he wants” in there.
 He will end up with a backpack packed tightly with the heaviest and most random items in his possession, half of which won’t even make it through the airport security check!
 Sure, we do value our kids’ independence, but there are things that you can do without hovering over them while they pack.